neurobrko/DevTools/README.md

 ------------------------------------------------------------
 ```

-There is also a alternative display of prompt (without username, hostname is shorted and host part of bridge0 IP is in parethesis, dispalying only top directory and some colors):
+There is also a alternative display of prompt (without username, hostname is shorted and host part of bridge0 IP is in parenthesis, displaying only top directory and some colors):
 `S-7881-C0 (165):site-packages#`\
 `gc` alias for `git checkout` also work with `TAB` completion!